New Zealand International Convention Centre fire: Disruption of media broadcasts

-On 22 October, 1 News continued to broadcast from its headquarters, on the same block as the fire.
+On 22 October, 1News continued to broadcast from its headquarters, on the same block as the fire.
 Just before the morning show Breakfast went to air on 23 October, they were evacuated.
 BBC World News aired on TVNZ 1 for 15 minutes, before Breakfast came on air, broadcasting from the streets and in a backup studio: the TVNZ BCP site, which is located under the Spark NZ building down the road from the TVNZ studios.
-1 News At Midday was reduced to a five minute bulletin, and Te Karere and 1 News Tonight were cancelled; 1 News At 6pm was a full 60-minute bulletin.
+1 News At Midday was reduced to a five minute bulletin, and Te Karere and 1 News Tonight were cancelled; 1 News at 6pm was a full 60-minute bulletin.
 On 23 October, programming returned to normal, but still from the backup studio.
 Lotto New Zealand could not access their studio at TVNZ or their regular draw machines, so the Wednesday 23 October draw was conducted off-air at their Newmarket headquarters using their backup random number generator.
 It was the first time since Lotto began in 1987 that the draw was conducted completely off-air.
 They returned to their normal site on 30 October.

 Aftermath

 Political response

-New Zealand Prime Minister Jacinda Ardern publicly praised the firefighters involved in the effort, describing them as "incredibly professional" and insisting that it would not change plans for the APEC conference in 2021.
+New Zealand Prime Minister Jacinda Ardern publicly praised the firefighters that were involved in the effort, describing them as "incredibly professional" and insisting that it would not change plans for the APEC conference in 2021.
 She visited the site alongside Mayor of Auckland Phil Goff, who also praised firefighters, stating "they have done us proud."
 Various MPs praised emergency services battling the blaze during a parliamentary meeting the day following the blaze.

 Former Green Party politician Russel Norman made a political criticism following the fire, writing "always said John Key's convention centre deal stank" in reference to former prime minister John Key's SkyCity deal in 2011.
 He continued, "Today it stinks of burnt plastic, right across Auckland CBD."
 The comments received backlash for being "inconsiderate" of those harmed by the fire.